alicht/ruby-classes-intro/README.md

 # Ruby Classes & OOP

 ### Objectives
-- Define classes in Ruby
+- Compare JavaScript and Ruby classes
-- More exposure to instance variables
+- Define and create Ruby classes, and instantiate Ruby objects
 - Major Ruby "flaw" and how `attr_reader`, `attr_writer`, `attr_accessor`solve it
 - Understanding what `self` is
 - `private` methods
-- Be able to inherit from superclasses and define subclasses
+- Inheritance

 ## Yesterday...
 Ruby comes with a few types of Objects to get us started, things like Integer, String, Array, etc. We call these base types of Objects "Primitives."
 But what if we wanted to create a new type in our programming universe, a new kind of object for our code?
 That's what the class keyword and object orientation allows us to do.